Collins Fai

-Collins Ngoran Fai (born 13 August 1992) is a Cameroonian professional footballer, who plays for Saudi Arabian club Al-Tai and the Cameroon national team.
+Collins Ngoran Fai (born 13 August 1992) is a Cameroonian professional footballer who plays for the Cameroon national team.
 Mainly a right back, he can also operate as a left back.

 Early life

 Collins Fai was born and raised in Bamenda, a city of the English-speaking part of Cameroon.
-He spent his entire youth career at local FC Bamenda.
+He spent his entire youth career at local PWD Bamenda.

 Club career

 Aged 19, Fai joined the Cameroonian top team of Union Douala.

-In 2013, Collins Fai joined European football for the first time as he signed with the Romanian team of Dinamo București.
+In 2013, Fai joined European football for the first time as he signed with the Romanian team of FC Dinamo București.

 In January 2016, Fai joined Standard Liège in Belgium.
 On 17 March 2018, Fai played as Standard Liège beat Genk 1–0 in extra time to win the 2018 Belgian Cup Final and qualify for the UEFA Europa League.
 On 29 January 2022, Fai joined Saudi Arabian club Al-Tai.